People

 Profile

 I am a Lecturer in Human Geography and joined the School of Geography, Geology and the Environment at the University of Leicester in 2022.
-I am a digital and health geographer, and I explore the link between the application of digital technology (as a method and in everyday life) and questions of health and wellbeing, embodiment and mobilities in urban settings.
+I am a health geographer, and I explore the link between the application of digital technology (as a method and in everyday life), the environment, and questions of health and wellbeing in urban settings.
 Both areas have become increasingly important in recent years and stresses the importance of the digital world and our physical environment influences our health and wellbeing.

 Research

-Dr. Tess Osborne’s research explores the intersection of digital technologies, health, and well-being, investigating how emerging tools reshape social experiences, emotions, and mobility.
-Her work is deeply interdisciplinary, integrating qualitative and quantitative methodologies to address complex societal challenges related to digital and embodied geographies.
-A key focus of her research is biosocial methodologies, including the use of wearable biosensing technologies to examine emotional responses to urban environments.
-As Principal Investigator of Biosocial Walking, Dr. Osborne has explored how migrants experience belonging and well-being during urban mobility, linking physical spaces with personal memory and social integration.
+Dr. Tess Osborne’s research explores the health and well-being, investigating how emerging digital tools reshape social experiences, emotions, and mobility.
+Her work is deeply interdisciplinary, integrating qualitative and quantitative methodologies to address complex societal challenges related to digital, the environment and health geographies.
+A key focus of her research is biosocial methodologies, including the use of wearable biosensing technologies to examine physiological responses to urban environments.

 Supervision